Anharthium/AutomateTorrentDownloading/README.md

 5) If your torrent is not downloading, open transmission.
 Under Edit -> Preferences -> Network -> select pick random port every time it is started.

-6) This is a small script which you could break easily.
+6) This is a small script which could break easily.
 So feel free to modify it according to your use or use the idea to design your own.

 7) I will try to make it as useful as possible by adding a number of functionalities.
 So feel free to contribute.